 Downtime must be avoided whenever possible when it comes to packaging.
 This can be especially difficult for food manufacturers who source their packaging from third parties and incorporate it into their IoT production plans.

 It is not uncommon for products or packaging to be damaged during the delivery process.
 IoT sensors can detect everything from degradation to damage, allowing manufacturers to develop preventative measures in the future.
-Similarly, data points can be used to assess and optimise production line times, which can have a direct impact on a company’s ability to fulfil orders and meet tight delivery deadlines.
+Similarly, data points can be used to assess and optimize production line times, which can have a direct impact on a company’s ability to fulfill orders and meet tight delivery deadlines.

 Artificial Intelligence and Robotics